avroj1t/avroj1t.github.io/_pages/about.md

   - /about.html
 ---

-I am a Second Year Integrated Masters Student of Mathematics from Indian Institute of Science Education and Research,Thiruvananthapuram.
-I am eagerly interested in Computational/Applied Mathematics and Machine Learning.
+I am a Third Year Integrated Masters Student of Mathematics from Indian Institute of Science Education and Research,Thiruvananthapuram.
+I am eagerly interested in Computational Mathematics and Machine Learning and their application in different fields.